by Cheryl Smyth

 Both countries place animals traveling from most countries in quarantine for at least 30 days.

-Virtually each island in the Caribbean has different rules.
-Jamaica, for example, doesn't allow any animal imports except from the United Kingdom.
+Virtually every island in the Caribbean has different rules.
+Jamaica, for example, doesn’t allow any animal imports except the United Kingdom.
 The U.S. Virgin Islands basically needs a health certificate from your veterinarian, a proper rabies vaccination, and an examination on arrival.

 In Israel, up to two healthy dogs with rabies vaccinations are allowed in with each owner.
 No import permit is required as long as they have a veterinary certificate.